Stay in touch we the latest developments

 Titania, our fully actuated bionic hand, is now in the final stages of development.

+Titania is designed to combine strong performance with accessible pricing.
+It includes wrist flexion and extension, electric signal control, and a fully custom mechanical system, built for reliability and precision.
 As we prepare for real-world testing, we're looking to connect with users, testers, institutions, and partners who want to be part of the next phase.

 Titania | Bionic hand reveal